The Fairmont State University Department of Music kicks off its new Music on the Hill Guest Artist Series with a performance this week.

 The West Virginia Higher Education Policy Commission and the Fairmont State University Office of International Student Services will sponsor the third GlobalWV Training and Networking Event on Thursday, April 10, at Fairmont State.

-On Friday, Dec.
-14, the Office of International Student Services, in collaboration with the International Education Committee, will host a reception for international students graduating from Fairmont State University.
+In collaboration with the International Education Committee, the Office of International Student Services will host a reception on Friday, Dec.
+13, for international students graduating from Fairmont State University.

-The reception will take place in Room 303 of the Education Building from noon to 1:30 p.m.
+The reception will take place in the Falcon Center third floor Board Room from noon to 1 p.m.
 Graduating international students from Korea, Nepal and Saudi Arabia will be recognized and celebrated.

 Fairmont State University and Pierpont Community & Technical College will participate in the nationally recognized International Education Week with events intended to celebrate internationalization and diversity.